 In 2002, the campus ministry at the University of Wisconsin–Milwaukee was transferred to the church and its name was changed to Luther Memorial Chapel and University Student Center.
 In recent years, the church has added a successful outreach program serving International students attending UW-M.

-He was 64 years old at the time of his death, and his ministry had taken him all over the United States, but it’s likely nothing in his experience matched those Sundays in Shorewood when he preached to a congregation of one.
+He was 64 years old at the time of his death, and his ministry had taken him all over the United States, but nothing in his experience matched those Sundays in Shorewood when he preached to a congregation of one.